Moving To Door County

-Door County's unique draw to residents and visitors alike is the perfect blend of natural beauty, culture and hospitality.
-The County is comprised of 19 municipalities, bordered by the waters of Green Bay to the west and Lake Michigan to the east.
-With over 250 miles of shoreline, 11 golf courses, 5 State Parks, 17 County Parks and a world class cultural community it is no wonder that over 2 million visitors vacation each year in Door County.
+Door County's unique draw to residents and visitors alike is a perfect blend of natural beauty, culture and hospitality.
+The County is comprised of 19 municipalities bordered by the waters of Green Bay to the west and Lake Michigan to the east.
+With over 300 miles of shoreline, 11 golf courses, 5 state parks, 19 county parks and a world-class cultural community, it's no wonder why over 2 million visitors vacation each year in Door County.

-I hope you have the opportunity to make Door County your home.
-I am sure you will never regret your move.
-If we can be of any further assistance please call us at (800) 52-RELAX.
+Don't pass up on the opportunity to make beautiful Door County your home.
+If you have any further questions or need additional assistance, please don't hesitate to call us at (800) 52-RELAX.

 Door County Visitor Bureau